JonatanLindh/kandidat/text/rapport/rapport.typ

 The second concern focused on the potential for PCG to produce content that is overly repetitive, thereby decreasing the quality of the user experience.
 While the primary objective of this project was not to create an engaging game play experience, certain measures were nonetheless taken to reduce repetitiveness.
 For instance, planetary coloration was randomized based on each planet’s distance from the sun, with additional randomization applied to simulate variations in atmospheric thickness.
 These methods introduced greater diversity in the generated content, demonstrating that careful parameterization and randomness can effectively counteract some of the inherent risks associated with procedural generation.

-== Future work - #text(red)[William klar]
+== Future work - #text(red)[William klar, Jacob klar - jag gav inte förslag på ny text, kanske något jag kan göra.
+Men du får gärna kolla på mina kommenterer annars :)]
 There are several directions in which this project could be expanded.
 A number of planned features were not implemented due to time constraints, and these could serve as valuable additions in future iterations.

 In particular, the planet generation system offers significant room for enhancement.
 At present, the generated planets include basic features such as vegetation (e.g., trees and grass) and bodies of water (e.g., oceans), but they remain relatively un-engaging.
-Future improvements could include the addition of fauna, subterranean structures such as cave systems, and other biome-specific features to increase diversity and immersion within the planet.
+Future improvements could include the addition of fauna, subterranean structures such as cave systems #text(red)[(Vill man nämna för att "dra mer nytta av marching cubes-implementationen"?
+Den är väl ändå på plats för att kunna lägga till grottor, osv)], and other biome-specific features to increase diversity and immersion within the planet.

-Another potential extension involves incorporating a wider range of celestial bodies, such as gas giants, meteoroids, and comets.
+Another potential extension involves incorporating a wider range of celestial bodies #text(red)["och att det finns i vår moscow som 'could have'", men som vi inte hann arbeta på?
+Bara för att koppla till Moscow:en.], such as gas giants, meteoroids, and comets.
 This would significantly enhance the diversity and complexity of the planetary generation system.
 A realistic galaxy comprises various types of astronomical objects, not solely solid-surface planets.
 Currently, the project does not convey this diversity, and expanding the range of celestial bodies would contribute to a more authentic and immersive galactic environment.

+#text(red)[
+ Sure, kanske, men det måste inte heller vara så att man vill att spelaren ska påverkas mycket mer än vad den redan gör.
+Jag tror vad som vore viktigare att nämna är "_Increasing the *utilization of the existing* physics system...blabla_", "man kan se ett hint av det i @physics-galaxy-ref ...blabla".

 Enhancing the physics system is another area which could be expanded upon.
 Currently, the player character is not fully integrated into the simulation of celestial bodies; gravitational effects are applied only when the player is in close proximity to a planet, rather than being simulated by the implemented physics engine (see #ref(<physics-engine-ref>) and #ref(<player-controls-ref>)).
 Integrating the player into the same physics framework as the celestial bodies would increase realism and coherence within the simulation.
+]

 Overall, the project presents many opportunities for refinement and expansion, particularly in the areas of planetary diversity and physical simulation.
 Enhancing these aspects would contribute to a more engaging and immersive user experience.